Customer Loyalty & Rewards

 Does it work well in your industry?

 The Wise Marketer shared some excellent data originally collected by Clarus Commerce.
 In which they ascertained categories that performed the best using premium loyalty programmes.
-Most of which seemed to be focused around essential products and services that we need for our day to day.
+Most of them appeared to focus on essential products and services that we need for our day to day.

 The list goes as followed:

-If your business falls into any of these categories, think of ways to divide your product or service into a premium programme.
+If your business fits into these categories, find ways to split your product or service into a high-quality programme.
 For example, a health and beauty brand could offer premium subscribers early access to a new make up product.
 Similarly, a fashion e-commerce store might offer a single item of clothing on a customer's anniversary.

 Does it align with your goals?